HisenZhang/Cartesian-3D-Vector-lib/README.md

 This library **should not** be used for industrial or scientific use due to the limited precision and performance; Complex number is not supported either.

+## Usage

+1. You may copy the files in `./include` to your project directory and compile it seperately;

+2. You may generate a single head file `vector.h` for your project:
+    ```bash
+    $ make single
+    ```
+    This generate a single head file in the project root directory `./`.
+Copy the `./vector.h` to your project and include it.

 ## Example

 This is a brief demonstration on the commonly used functions' usage.
 The output of each statement follows in comments.

-Several practical examples are available in `/example`.
+Several practical examples are available in `./example`.

 ```c
 #include "include/vector.h"